 The Houston immigration bail bond professionals at Freedom Federal Bonding Agency have the experience and contacts to get things done at a competitive price.
-At 12 percent of the immigration bail bond amount plus a $10 filing fee, Freedom Federal can save you thousands.
+At 20 percent of the immigration bail bond amount plus a $500 processing fee, Freedom Federal can save you thousands.
 When you contact our Houston immigration bail bondsmen, you get the expertise and compassion that you deserve.

 Some immigration bail bond companies lock you into a contract for a year or more, so even if the immigrant’s bond is canceled before its anniversary date, you may still have to pay a renewal premium.
 But not with Freedom Federal.
 Just give us a quick call at (832) 831-5252 as soon as you find out that your friend or loved one has been detained.
 That way we can quickly get to work on your case.
 And remember, we need your case or file number.